50 Amazing Landmarks in France To Visit

 41. Pope’s Palace, Avignon

-From 1309-77, the popes lived in the enchanting riverside town of Avignon, rather than in Rome.
-That period was called the “Avignon Papacy.”
+During the period from 1309 to 1377, the popes made their home in the enchanting riverside town of Avignon, rather than in Rome.
+This era became known as the “Avignon Papacy.”

 Reims Cathedral, a beautiful church in France's Champagne region